CoreWeave, Inc. Notice of March 13, 2026 Application Deadline for Class Action Lawsuit - Contact Lewis Kahn, Esq. at Kahn Swick & Foti, LLC, Before Application Deadline

-NEW YORK CITY and NEW ORLEANS, Feb.
-03, 2026 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., notifies investors in CoreWeave, Inc. (“CoreWeave” or the “Company”) (NasdaqGS: CRWV) of a class action securities lawsuit.
+NEW YORK and NEW ORLEANS, Feb.
+10, 2026 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., notifies investors in CoreWeave, Inc. (“CoreWeave” or the “Company”) (NasdaqGS: CRWV) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of investors of CoreWeave who were adversely affected by alleged securities fraud between March 28, 2025 and December 15, 2025.
 Follow the link below to get more information and be contacted by a member of our team: